dfinity/portal/docs/developer-docs/backend/troubleshooting.md

 ## Removing the canisters directory

-If you run into problems building or deploying canisters after successfully connecting to the ICP and registering canister identifiers, you should remove the `canisters` directory before attempting to rebuild or redeploy the canisters.
+If you run into problems building or deploying canisters after successfully connecting to ICP and registering canister identifiers, you should remove the `canisters` directory before attempting to rebuild or redeploy the canisters.

 You can remove the `canisters` directory for a project by running the following command in the project’s root directory: